openlayers/jsdoc-plugin-typescript/README.md

 ## What this plugin does

+When using the `class` keyword for defining classes (required by TypeScript), JSDoc requires `@classdesc` and `@extends` annotations.
+With this plugin, no `@classdesc` and `@extends` annotations are needed.

-Types defined in a project are converted to a JSDoc module paths, so they can be documented and linked properly.
+Types defined in a project are converted to JSDoc module paths, so they can be documented and linked properly.

 In addition to types that are used in the same file that they are defined in, imported types are also supported.

 TypeScript and JSDoc use a different syntax for imported types: